RubenNhez/Capstone-Project/README.md

 ```

 ### USER STORY 5 ACCEPTANCE CRITERIA
-- [ ] Submit the data pipeline
+- [X] Submit the data pipeline
-- [ ] Submit A link to the Streamlit app
+- [X] Submit A link to the Streamlit app
-- [ ] Submit Any additional files if necessary e.g. .env files
+- [X] Submit Any additional files if necessary e.g. .env files

 ---

 ## Definition Of Done

-- [ ] All Epics and User Stories completed
+- [X] All Epics and User Stories completed
-- [ ] Code is linted and follows style guidelines
-- [ ] Everything submitted
+- [X] Everything submitted

 ---